Print PDF Version

 3.6.
 Electrical Live Working

 Work on or near conductors which are accessible and which are live or charged.
 Working on or near live low voltage equipment or near HV equipment in a HV enclosure is to be avoided whenever possible.
-Exceptionally, live working is permitted by an Authorised Person (Electrical) or Nominated Person where a Sanction to Work on or near Live Equipment (see section B11) or Local Rules specific to the equipment to be worked on, have been approved by the Authorising Engineer (Electrical).
+Exceptionally, live working is permitted by an Electrical Authorised or Nominated Person where a Sanction to Work on or near Live Equipment (see section B11) or Local Rules specific to the equipment to be worked on, have been approved by the Electrical Authorising Engineer.
 All live work must have a risk assessment and method statement specifically written for the activity.

 3.7.
 Electrical and Electronic Equipment (abbr.
 Equipment)